 Brandon House is an ambitious and determined house who are always striving for the best.
 Our sporting teams showed great skill in last year's house events whilst our charity team worked tirelessly to support Alzheimer's (our designated cause).
 Our behaviour across the school is also extremely commendable and as a house we were rewarded for our excellent conduct.

 Brandon House is constantly improving and we are certain that this will only continue!

-If you have any ideas for more House events, please inform Miss Brooks or one of your House Captains.
+If you have any ideas for more House events, please inform Mr Rochester or one of your House Captains.

-The tide of battle turned however and Henry Tudor defeated Richard III to become Henry VII of England and Wales, bringing an end to the Wars of the Roses.
+The tide of battle turned however and Henry Tudor's forces killed Richard III, defeating his army taking the crown as Henry VII of England and Wales, thus ending the Wars of the Roses.

-The defeated King Richard was buried in a Friary in Leicester, but his remains were discovered as the ‘King in the Car Park’ in 2013.
+The defeated King Richard was buried by monks in a Friary in Leicester, but his remains were recently discovered during building works as the ‘King in the Car Park’ in 2013.